DejanGegic/FrostBite/docs/md/quick-start.md

 ### Getting the `decrypted.key` file 🗝️

-We will use the `encrypted.key` and `private.key` to generate `decrypted.key` which will be used to decrypt the files.
+You will use the `encrypted.key` and `private.key` to generate `decrypted.key` which will be used to decrypt the files.
 This might sound complicated, but it is actually very simple, just follow the steps below.

-Remember the `keys` folder that we created earlier using the **Admin** program?
-Well, we are going to use it now.
+Remember the `keys` folder that you created earlier using the **Admin** program?
+You are going to use it now.
 Move the `encrypted.key` and `private.key` (if it's not already there for some reason) files to the `keys` folder.
 Then, run the **Admin** program and it will generate the `decrypted.key` file in the `keys` folder.
-Well done, you have successfully generated the `decrypted.key` file.
+Once done, you have successfully generated the `decrypted.key` file.

-### Decrypting the files 📂
+### Decrypting the files (Single folder and whole system) 📂

 To decrypt the files, you need to move the `decrypted.key` file to the folder you want to decrypt.
 Then, run the **FrostBite** program and it will decrypt the folder and all of its subfolders.

-For decrypting the entire computer the process is pretty much the same.You still need to move the `decrypted.key` and **FrostBite** to the same folder (does not matter where on the system) but this time onclude the `THIS MIGHT DESTROY MY COMPUTER` file.
+For decrypting the entire computer the process is pretty much the same.
+You still need to move the `decrypted.key` and **FrostBite** to the same folder (does not matter where on the system) but this time include the `THIS MAY LOCK MY DATA PERMANENTLY` file.
 Then run the **FrostBite** program and it will decrypt the entire computer.